Cerebrovascular Neurosurgery Services

 The RUSH Approach to Cerebrovascular Neurosurgery

-This repair of blood vessels may happen in emergency situations — such as during a stroke or ruptured brain aneurysm — or as a planned procedure.
-However it happens, RUSH cerebrovascular neurosurgeons are at the ready.
-They can often perform surgeries in multiple ways — through a traditional, or "open," surgery or through the blood vessels in a minimally invasive way.
+This repair of blood vessels may happen in emergency situations, such as strokes or ruptured brain aneurysms, or as planned treatment when a problem is found through routine scans.
+Cerebrovascular neurosurgeons at the RUSH Cerebrovascular and Endovascular Neurosurgery Center in Chicago and at RUSH Oak Brook can often provide care in multiple ways — through traditional, or "open," surgeries or through the blood vessels in minimally invasive procedures.

-This expertise in performing surgeries in multiple ways allows them to individualize their approach to each patient's needs.
+This expertise allows them to customize their approach for each patient's needs.

-They also work closely with neurologists and other cerebrovascular specialists to ensure you're getting multiple perspectives on the most appropriate care.
+They also work closely with neurologists and other cerebrovascular specialists to make sure you're getting multiple points of view on the most appropriate care.

 Cerebrovascular Neurosurgeons at RUSH